Usage examples

 await _insert_1()

-# This is a new transaction in the same connection
+# a new transaction in the same connection

 await _insert_1()